Plumtree, Zimbabwe: Overview

 The railway from Bulawayo to Francistown crosses the border near Plumtree.
 There is a functioning casino in Plumtree.
 There are several elementary and secondary schools in the town.
 Radio and television reception from within Zimbabwe is weak in this neighborhood.
 Residents in Plumtree and neighboring communities rely on reception from neighboring Botswana and South Africa for news and general information.

 Population

 There are two main languages spoken in Plumtree; (a) tjiKalanga and (b) isiNdebele.
 Other languages spoken to a lesser extent include seTswana, used near the Botswana border.
 In 2004, the population of the town was estimated at 2,184.
-The 2012 national population census enumerated the population of Plumtree, Zimbabwe, at 11,660 inhabitants.
+The 2012 national population census enumerated the population of Plumtree at 11,660 inhabitants.
 Of these, 6,261 (53.7 percent) were females and 5,399 (46.3 percent) were males.
-They were grouped into 3,273 households with average size of 3.6 family members.
+They were grouped into 3,273 households with an average size of 3.6 family members.